 Welcome to Year 5!
 There are three classes in Year 5 this year, taught by Mrs Bailey, Mrs Jarvis and Mrs Richards.
-Our teaching assistants are Miss Rice, Mrs Clark and Miss Deacon.
+Our teaching assistants are Miss Rice, Mrs Clark, Miss Deacon and Mrs Pollack.
 On this page, you will find useful information about Year 5 including homework for the week, Forest School dates and PE days.

 At the bottom of this page are links to Curriculum content and photos of work completed in school.